Chakra diagram from the Shaiva tantric tradition, Wellcome Collection

 The Netra Tantra

 A Shaiva text focused on the deity Amriteshvara, the Netra Tantra (“Tantra of the Eye”) contains important material on kundalini yoga and the relationship between breath, consciousness, and the energy channels.
-Our edition runs to 616 pages.
-Like the Svacchanda Tantra, it has never been fully translated.
+Our edition, with Kṣemarāja's commentary, runs to 318 pages.
+Like the Svacchanda Tantra, it has never had a complete published English translation.

 The Goraksha Samhita